-Net Change in Fund Balances - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because:

-Capital outlay:

-In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
+Net Change in Fund Balances - Governmental Funds \$ 8,592,698 Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because: Capital outlay: In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
 In the statement of activities, costs of capital assets are allocated over their estimated useful lives as depreciation expense.
-The difference between capital outlay expenditures and depreciation expense for the period is:

-Expenditures for capital outlay: \$ 6,675,198
+The difference between capital outlay expenditures and depreciation expense for the period is: Expenditures for capital outlay: \$4,611,275 Depreciation expense: (6,221,002) - (1,609,727) Debt service: In governmental funds, repayments of long-term debt are reported as expenditures.

-Depreciation expense: (5,703,395) 971,803

-Debt service:

-In governmental funds, repayments of long-term debt are reported as expenditures.
 In the government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
-Expenditures for repayment of the principal portion of long-term debt were:

-Debt proceeds:

-In governmental funds, proceeds from debt are recognized as Other Financing Sources.
-In the government-wide statements, proceeds from debt are reported as increases to liabilities.
-Amounts recognized in governmental funds as proceeds from debt, net of issue premium or discount, were:

-Deferred amounts on refunding:

-In governmental funds, deferred amounts on refunding are recognized in the period they are incurred.
+Expenditures for repayment of the principal portion of long-term debt were: 2,310,278 Deferred amounts on refunding: In governmental funds, deferred amounts on refunding are recognized in the period they are incurred.
 In the government-wide statements, the deferred amounts on refunding are amortized over the life of the debt.
-The net effect of the deferred amounts on refunding during the period was:

-Unmatured interest on long-term debt:

-In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
+The net effect of the deferred amounts on refunding during the period was: (316,560) Gain or loss from the disposal of capital assets: In governmental funds, the entire proceeds from disposal of capital assets are reported as revenue.
+In the statement of activities, only the resulting gain or loss is reported.
+The difference between the proceeds from disposal of capital assets and the resulting gain or loss is: (1,196,947) Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
 In the government-wide statement of activities, it is recognized in the period it is incurred.
-Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was:
+Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was: 1,126,464 Accreted interest on long-term debt: In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
+In the government-wide statement of activities, however, this is recorded as interest expense for the period.
+(2,141,113) Compensated absences: In governmental funds, compensated absences are measured by the amounts paid during the period.
+In the statement of activities, compensated absences are measured by the amount earned.
+The difference between compensated absences paid and compensated absences earned, was: (202,366) Postemployment benefits other than pensions (OPEB): In governmental funds, OPEB expenses are recognized when employer OPEB contributions are made.
+In the statement of activities, OPEB expenses are recognized on the accrual basis.
+This year, the difference between OPEB expenses and actual employer (4.406.075) OPEB contributions was: (1,189,870)